José Arredondo: 2009 season

 On December 10, 2009, the Angels announced that Arredondo would have Tommy John elbow reconstruction and would miss the entire 2010 season.
-Just two days later, on December 12, the Angels announced they would not offer Arredondo a contract for 2010.
+Just two days later, on December 12, the Angels announced that they would not offer Arredondo a contract for 2010.

 Cincinnati Reds

 2010

 On January 22, 2010, Arredondo signed a minor league contract with the Cincinnati Reds.
-He underwent Tommy John surgery (UCL reconstruction) in February and spent the summer of 2010 training at the Reds' facility in Goodyear, Arizona.
+He underwent Tommy John surgery (UCL or ulnar collateral ligament reconstruction) in February and spent the summer of 2010 training at the Reds' facility in Goodyear, Arizona.
 On July 23, 2010, the Reds purchased the contract of Arredondo and placed him on the 60-day DL after designating Corky Miller for assignment.

 2011

-Arredondo was with the Reds during spring training, but was placed on the 15-day DL to start the season so he could fully recover from his Tommy John surgery.
+Arredondo was with the Reds during spring training, but was placed on the 15-day DL to start the season so he could fully recover from Tommy John surgery.
 He began his rehab assignment on April 11, and was activated from the DL on May 14.
 Mike Leake was optioned for the first time in his career to free up the spot for Arredondo.
 Arredondo posted a 3.04 ERA through his first 24 games, despite having control problems early on and walking 22 batters in his first 24 games.
-After pitching on July 6 against the Cardinals, Arredondo had forearm pain in his right arm.
-He was unavailable in the final series before the All-Star break, and on July 15 he was placed on the DL, retroactive to July 7.
+After pitching on July 6 against the Cardinals, he had forearm pain in his right arm.
+He was unavailable in the final series before the All-Star break, and on July 15 he was placed on the disabled list, retroactive to July 7.
 The Reds recalled lefty Jeremy Horst.
-On July 29, in his first career major league at bat, Arredóndo, after pitching a perfect 13th against the Giants, singled to set up Édgar Rentería's game-ending hit.
+On July 29, in his first career major league at bat after pitching a perfect 13th against the San Francisco Giants, Arredondo singled to set up Édgar Rentería's game-ending hit.
+In 53 appearances for the Reds, Arredondo compiled a 4-4 record and 3.23 ERA with 48 strikeouts over 53 innings of work.

+2012–2013

+Arredondo made 66 appearances for the Reds during the 2012 season, posting a 6-2 record and 2.95 ERA with 62 strikeouts over 61 innings of work.
+On March 31, 2013, he was removed from the 40-man roster and sent outright to Triple-A Louisville.

 York Revolution

 Arredondo signed with the York Revolution of the Atlantic League of Professional Baseball on March 18, 2016.
-He resigned with York on March 1, 2017.
-He was released on July 16, 2017.
+In 35 appearances for the Revolution, he compiled a 1-2 record and 2.25 ERA with 38 strikeouts over 36 innings of work.
+He re-signed with York on March 1, 2017.
+In 6 outings for the Revolution, he struggled to an 0-1 record and 13.50 ERA with 3 strikeouts across 4 innings pitched.
+Arredondo was released by York on July 16.

 Pitching style

-Arrendondo throws four pitches, the primary one being a splitter averaging about 85 mph.
-He also throws a four-seam fastball (90–92), a two-seam fastball (89-91), and a slider to right-handers (82–85).
-With 2 strikes, Arredondo throws splitters the great majority of the time.
+Arrendondo had four pitches, the primary one being a splitter averaging about 85 mph.
+He also threw a four-seam fastball (90–92), a two-seam fastball (89-91), and a slider to right-handers (82–85).
+With 2 strikes, he threw splitters the great majority of the time.